 In special applications it might be required to have a different, individual, sensitivity for each CAP pin.
 This can be obtained by setting bit CapModeMisc[2].
 The individual sensitivity mode results in longer sensing periods than required in common sensitivity mode.

-CapMode7 4, CapMode3 0:
+CapMode11\8, CapMode7\4, CapMode3\0:

-The CAP pins can be set as part of a wheel or disabled.
+The CAP pins can be set as a button or disabled depending on the application.